Aidymouse/Hexfriend/README.md

 A list of neat things Hexfriend can do!

 -   Create square or flower shaped maps
--   Draw lines, plain and dotted, and place text
+-   Draw lines, plain and dotted
+-   Place text with a variety of styles
 -   Easily add and remove new hexes to the edge of the map
 -   Show large hexes for multi-scale maps
 -   Import user made custom tiles and icons